-dct-toolkit is currently supported on Linux, Windows, and macOS platforms.
-There are no special system requirements for running it.
+Currently dct-toolkit is supported on Linux, Windows and macOS platforms.
+There are no special system requirements for running dct-toolkit.

-To install dct-toolkit, download the executable binaries from the Delphix download site and extract it to the machine from which it needs to run.
+Installing dct-toolkit is as simple as downloading the executable binaries from the downloads URL46 and extracting it to the machine from where it needs to run.
 Once the executable binary is extracted, grant the execute permission to the binary file.

-On Linux and macOS this can be done from Terminal with the following command:
+On Linux and macOS this can be done from Terminal via:

+'''

 chmod 777 ./dct-toolkit

+'''

-For Windows this can be done from cmd with the following command:
+For Windows this can be done from cmd via:

+'''

 CACLS files /e /p <username>:F

+'''

-Where <username> is the user to whom the permission must be granted and F is the Full Control permission that needs to be granted.
+Where <username> is the user to whom the permission must be granted, F is the Full Control permission that needs to be granted.

-The binary is not currently verified for macOS and will give a warning that the binary is untrusted.
-To get around this issue, you will need to open the binary and explicitly whitelist it.
-One easy way to achieve this is by pressing the ctrl key and clicking on the binary file, then select Open.
-On the resulting warning message box, select Open.
+For macOS currently the binary is not verified hence macOS will give warning that the binary is untrusted.
+To get around this issue for now you will need to open this binary and explicitly whitelist it.
+One easy way to achieve this is to press CTRL key and click on the binary file and then select Open.
+On the resulting warning message dialog box select Open.
 Now the binary is allowed to be executed from the terminal.